Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 HTTP is the common language of the web.
 Applications use HTTP to communicate, much

 Basic steps in HTTP are as follows.
-1. Client makes a request using 'GET'
+1. Client makes a request using 'GET'.
+This request includes a startline and headers, but no body.
-2.
+2. Server responds with an 'OK' (200) message.
+This response includes a startline, headers, and body.

+HTTP is layered over TCP.
+HTTP

 ## We Do